 Well, that’s pretty ziggy and zaggy too.
-In some years these companies make a lot of money, but sometimes, like the early 1930’s, they hardly make any money at all.
-But again, you can see that in general the earnings march upwards, in real terms, over time.
+In some years, these companies make a lot of money, but sometimes, like in the early 1930s, they hardly make any money at all.
+But again, you can see that, in general, the earnings march upwards, in real terms, over time.
 Given how volatile those earnings are, I’m not surprised that the price moves all over the place if the earnings do too.

 So let’s see how well the market does at keeping in the middle of the road, in other words, at keeping in step with the current earnings of those 500 companies.

-In about 1915 there’s a massive spike in earnings that the market didn’t seem to notice.
-Then again in the 1950’s earnings have jumped up and the market takes a while to respond.
-Then in the 1970’s and 80’s the market seems to be lagging behind earnings, only to overshoot in the late 90’s, more or less until today (or at least 2010 which this data goes up to).
+In about 1915, there was a massive spike in earnings that the market didn’t seem to notice.
+Then again, in the 1950s, earnings jumped up, and the market took a while to respond.
+Then in the 1970s and 80s, the market seemed to be lagging behind earnings, only to overshoot in the late 90’s, more or less until today (or at least 2010, which this data goes up to).

-So now we know at least part of the reason why the market moves around all over the place – because it’s trying to keep track with the current earnings.
+So now we know at least part of the reason why the market moves around all over the place – because it’s trying to track the current year’s earnings.

 This drunken walk, both of earnings and the market, is basically what investors mean when they say the market follows a random walk.

 Earnings zig-zag around, and they’re not predictable.
 The market zigs and zags around somewhere near some multiple of the earnings (in the chart above, the market plot is set at 12.5 times the earnings), and that’s also not predictable.

 That’s why academics mostly say that we should just buy the index and settle for the market rate of return, but I want more than the market rate of return.

 Predicting the drunken walk using average earnings